 VI.
-Listing of Foreign Companies in India
+Foreign Companies Listing in India

 Similar to the ability of Indian Companies to raise capital abroad, foreign Companies are permitted to raise money on Indian capital markets by issuing 'Indian Depository Receipts' ("IDRs").
 However, a foreign company intending to issue IDRs must meet the following eligibility requirements to list in India: